Shree Ganeshay Namah

 What is a sentence?

-Generally we make variety of sentences while speaking, writing and thinking.
-We have to convey some meaning .
-Keeping this in mind , we prepare different kinds of sentences but basically sentence is
+Generally, we make a variety of sentences while speaking, writing, and thinking.
+We have to convey some meaning.
+Keeping this in mind, we prepare different kinds of sentences but basically, the sentence is

-A group of words which makes complete sense is called as sentence.
+A group of words that makes complete sense is called a sentence.

 Eg.1) It is. —— makes some sense.

 2) Raining heavily.—— makes some sense.

 3) It is raining heavily.——- makes complete sense.